The average Bay Area commute time was 30 minutes in 2023

 Commuters living in Contra Costa County spend significantly more time getting to work than residents of other counties.

-The five cities with the longest average commute time in 2018 – Antioch, Brentwood, Pittsburg, Hercules, and Oakley – are all located in Contra Costa County.
-Residents of these cities each took an average of 40 minutes or more to get to work, with transit commutes stretching to well over an hour each way.
+The five cities with the longest average commute time in 2023 – Antioch, Oakley, Brentwood, Clayton and Hercules – are all located in Contra Costa County.
+Residents of these cities each took an average of around 40 minutes or more to get to work, with transit commutes stretching well over an hour.
 Commute time trends in these communities illustrate the impact of the regional jobs-housing imbalance, with many residents commuting to distant job centers in San Francisco and Silicon Valley.

-With commute times averaging less than 22 minutes, residents of cities in Napa and Sonoma counties – including Calistoga, St. Helena, Napa, Healdsburg and Santa Rosa – have the fastest commutes in the region, influenced in part by shorter commute distances and less pervasive congestion.
-These cities are joined by several jobs-rich communities in Silicon Valley such as Mountain View, Palo Alto, Santa Clara, Menlo Park and Los Altos where residents spend under 23 minutes getting to work each day.
+With commute times averaging less than 23 minutes, residents of cities in Sonoma and Napa counties – including Healdsburg, St. Helena, Yountville and Santa Rosa – had the fastest commutes in the region in 2023.
+These cities are joined by several jobs-rich communities in Silicon Valley such as Palo Alto, Los Altos, Santa Clara and Sunnyvale, where residents spent around 23 minutes getting to work each day.

-Contra Costa County residents have the longest average commutes in the Bay Area at 37 minutes
+Contra Costa County residents had the longest average commutes in the Bay Area at 37 minutes in 2023

-Sonoma County residents have the shortest average commutes in the region at just 24 minutes
+Sonoma County residents had the shortest average commutes in the region at just 25 minutes in 2023

 Sources & Methodology